Journal of Cardiovascular Nursing

 The Journal of Cardiovascular Nursing is a bimonthly peer-reviewed nursing journal covering cardiac nursing.
-It is published by Lippincott Williams & Wilkins and was established in 1986, with Barbara Riege as its founding editor-in-chief.
+It is published by Lippincott Williams & Wilkins and was established in 1986, with Barbara Riegel as its founding editor-in-chief.
 It is the official journal of the Preventive Cardiovascular Nurses Association and its current editor-in-chief is Debra K. Moser (University of Kentucky).

 Abstracting and indexing

 The journal is abstracted and indexed in: